labkey-matthewb/nashorn/README.md

-# nashorn
+# westide module
-LabKey module to build controllers using server-side javascript
+LabKey module to support building server side controller and view functionality based on modern Javascript framework.

+Was called the Nashorn module, but that's not appropriate, so calling it westside as placeholder.